 In this tutorial, we will show you how to install Perl on AlmaLinux 8.
-For those of you who didn’t know, Perl (Practical Extraction and Reporting Language) is a general-purpose programming language originally developed for text manipulation and now used for a wide range of tasks including system administration, web development, network programming, GUI development, and more.
+For those of you who didn’t know, Perl (Practical Extraction and Reporting Language) is a general-purpose programming language originally developed for text manipulation and is now used for a wide range of tasks including system administration, web development, network programming, GUI development, and more.
 The major features of Perl are easy to use, supports object-oriented and procedural programming languages, and has built-in support for processing text.
 The most impressive feature of Perl is that it supports a large collection of third-party modules.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘